 This is why employee training is very important in a manufacturing company.
 In addition to mastering the equipment, the production will even more efficient if the operator can solve the problem of the equipment by himself, thus the potential for downtime can be minimized.

 7. Schedule your maintenance regularly

 For those of you who have a motorbike or an automobile, you certainly know when you have to change the oil and perform routine maintenance at the nearest workshop.
-Apply the same thing in your manufacturing company.
-Just like your motorbike/car, regular maintenance reducing downtime the possibility of breakdown and the possibility of reducing downtime, and also increasing safety and productivity.
+Apply the same thing to your manufacturing company.
+Just like your motorbike/car, regular maintenance reducing downtime the possibility of breakdown and the possibility of reducing downtime, and also increases safety and productivity.

 Unfortunately, there are still quite a number of manufacturing companies out there who don’t care about this.
 They continuously run their machines without any maintenance at all.
 In fact, just like a motorbike that is not maintained, we do not know when the engine suddenly broke down and made the loss bigger.

 8. Do documentation